menu

 People

-One of the unique characteristics of the City Center / Shawnee State University neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.4% of the neighborhoods in America.
-In a nation where 1 out of every 4 children lives in poverty, the City Center / Shawnee State University neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.
+One of the unique characteristics of the City Center / Shawnee State University neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.3% of the neighborhoods in America.
+Also of note is NeighborhoodScout's research finding that the City Center / Shawnee State University neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
+In a nation where approximately 1 in 4 children are living in poverty, the City Center / Shawnee State University community truly stands out from the rest in this regard.

 Length of Commute

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The City Center / Shawnee State University neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the City Center / Shawnee State University neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
-78.5% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
+79.3% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.5% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Modes of Transportation